Moving to the Netherlands

 Many UK residents have and still are making the move to the Netherlands, a welcoming and safe place for UK expats.
 If you are moving to the Netherlands for work, you are sure to enjoy their strong belief in a work-life balance, with short business hours and strong social relationships being common in the workplace.
 The liberal, friendly and straightforward atmosphere is home to 17 million people, making the Netherlands one of the most densely populated countries in the world.
 And though the official language is Dutch, English-speakers will feel right at home with much of the population speaking English as a second language.

-While Amsterdam is a popular location for relocation and tourists, the rest of the country also shares the strong culture, family loyalty and beautiful scenery found in the capital.
+While most expats move to Amsterdam, the rest of the country also shares the strong culture, family loyalty and beautiful scenery found in the capital.
 The Hague, the country’s third-largest city, is the seat of the country’s government and, despite its small-town atmosphere, is an international centre of diplomacy.
 Nearby, Rotterdam is home to the largest port in the world.
 Due to its destruction in the second world war, visitors will be surprised at the modernity of Rotterdam compared to the other cities in the Netherlands.

 Preparing to go